Barbecue chicken

 that are barbecued, grilled or smoked.
 There are many global and regional preparation techniques and cooking styles.
 Barbecue chicken is often seasoned or coated in a spice rub, barbecue sauce, or both.
 Marinades are also used to tenderize the meat and add flavor.
 Rotisserie chicken has gained prominence and popularity in U.S. grocery markets.
 Barbecued chicken is one of the world's most popular barbecue dishes.

 Preparation

 Various techniques exist for cutting poultry for barbecuing, including skewering, butterflying, halving quartering and using individual pieces.
-Many diverse cooking and flavoring techniques exist for this dish.

 Regional variations

 Regional variations in the preparation of barbecue chicken include culinary variance in preparation, cooking and saucing techniques.

 Asia

 In Asia, barbecue chicken is sometimes cubed and marinated in a spiced soy-based sauce, then threaded onto skewers and grilled.

 India

-In India, similar variations of barbecue chicken like Chicken tikka and Tandoori chicken is eaten.
+In India, similar variations of barbecue chicken like chicken tikka and tandoori chicken are eaten.

+Iran

+In Iranian cuisine, jujeh kabab is a dish consisting of grilled chicken.